AndrewPrifer/tiny-async/README.md

           run
             .withOpts({ ignoreCache: true })("Bob")
             // The run function also returns a promise that resolves to the data
-            // It also tells you if it is the result of the latest run, so you can avoid race conditions .then(({ data, latest }) => {
+            // It also tells you if it is the latest run, so you can avoid race conditions .then(({ data, latest }) => {
               if (latest) {
                 console.log(data);